ArmanHZ/CSCE-5575-HW2-Template/README.md

 - A button to call `getNum` from the smart contract
 - A text field and a button to `setNum`.
 This will also invoke `MetaMask` and the user must pay the fee to call the function
 - After the connection, the "lorem, ipsum" array must be also acquired and displayed according to the `num` value (same as HW1)
+	- The cut/slice happens in smart contract.
+So, you will get and display the sliced array from the contract call.
 - After each payment, the wallet balance and `num` value must be automatically updated

 The front-end GUI components and styling can be anything you like.
 No restrictions there.